How to Become a Freelance Copywriter: A Starter FAQ

 Clients want capable freelance copywriters at the right price point.
 On the other hand, you want your expertise rewarded.
 That’s why you need to learn the basics of freelance copywriting.
 You wouldn’t want to give your time away for free—or worse, face rejection for it!

 If you don’t have enough social proof to attract paying clients, take a look at Acadium’s three-month marketing apprenticeship program.
 We’ll match you with a mentor who needs copywriting help.
 They’ll work with you as you practice your copywriting chops in a real business.

 For 10 hours a week, you’ll pick up knowledge relevant to your field.
 Because you’re working for a real business, you’ll have measurable results as you apply your skills in real-world scenarios.
-Moreover, you’ll build a portfolio of work samples, network with potential clients, and earn a certificate you can put on your resume or CV, LinkedIn profile, and website.
+Moreover, you’ll build a portfolio of work samples, network with potential clients, and earn a certificate you can put on your resume or CV, video resume, LinkedIn profile, and website.

 Want to learn more about freelance copywriting before diving into it?
 Then let’s start with defining what freelance copywriters do.

 What does a freelance copywriter do?